 - breaking from reality

 A gluten-free diet has been found to reduce symptoms of schizophrenia in some studies.
-A ketogenic diet showed the same results.
+However, the benefits were only realized in a specific subgroup of people.
+Gluten is component of certain grains, especially wheat.
+Research on ketogenic diets has also shown promising results.
 A ketogenic diet is a high-fat, low-carbohydrate diet that also includes high-protein foods.
-This should not be used in place of medication.
-More research needs to be done on the relationship between diet and schizophrenia.
+But diet changes do not always make a difference for people with schizophrenia.
+More research is needed to determine if there’s a relationship between diet and schizophrenia.

 Always talk to your doctor before making major changes to your diet.
 A diet change should not be used to replace medication.

 If you have schizophrenia, complementary and alternative treatments may be an option for you.
 But it’s important to speak with your doctor before trying any new treatments.
 Vitamins and natural supplements can interfere with some medications.
 Some alternative treatments are not based on solid evidence.
 They may also be dangerous.
 Be sure to ask your doctor about the safety of any new treatment you are considering.